er-hiba/Learn2Code/README.md

 You can find it in the directory Fibonacci_Sequence

 ## Contact
-If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).
+If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com). -->

+# Learn2Code Project Showcase
+Welcome to the Learn2Code repository, a collection of beginner-friendly Python projects.
+Explore a variety of simple programs, each designed to help you learn and practice Python programming skills.

+- [Average_Score_Grade](https://github.com/er-hiba/AverageScore_Grade.git) : is a program that calculates the average of three input scores, validates them within a range, and assigns grades based on the average.